Keiji Nishitani: Biography

 Nishitani was born 1900 in a small town in the Ishikawa prefecture.
 He was fourteen years old when his father died of tuberculosis, a disease he suffered from too as a child.
 Nishitani received most of his schooling in Tôkyô where he lived with his mother after his father's death.
 He did not pass the physical examination of the prestigious Daiichi High School and waited another year to attempt to enroll after recovering that year in Hokkaidô.
 That year he indulged in the works of Natsume Sôseki.
 His works inspired some of Nishitani's interest in Zen.

 In a memoir he writes that he was afflicted by great suffering after the loss of his father.
 Facing this despair, he decided to take up the study of philosophy.
 He writes:My life as a young man can be described in a single phrase: it was a period absolutely without hope...
 My life at the time lay entirely in the grips of nihility and despair...
 My decision then, to study philosophy was in fact – melodramatic as it might sound – a matter of life and death.In his highschool period he became interested in Zen and especially D. T. Suzuki's interpretation of Zen Buddhism and was less interested in grades.
 He not only read Japanese works but concerned himself with Western resources.
-He read works from authors like Dosteveski, Nietzsche, Ibsen, Emerson, Carlyle, Strindberg and was intrigued by works like the Bible and Nishida's "Thought and Experience."
+He read works from authors like Dostoevsky, Nietzsche, Ibsen, Emerson, Carlyle, Strindberg and was intrigued by works like the Bible and Nishida's "Thought and Experience."

 Inspired by Nishida's works, he enrolled into the philosophy department of the Kyoto Imperial University, where he studied under Nishida Kitarō and Tanabe Hajime, both philosophers categorised into the Kyoto School.
 In comparison to their work, that tended to be more abstract, Nishitani included his own experiences with Zen Buddhism in his work.
 Another point of distinction is that he did not just use the language of Western philosophy to better articulate his thoughts; he criticised Western ideas from a Buddhist perspective.